kuroimono/hello-world/README.md

 # hello-world
-Junk repository
+Hello world test for Junk repository
 Trying out the github hello world tutorial
-Making some editing, and save the file
+Making some editing
+~~ end of doc ~~